The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Conclusion and future work

-In this paper, we have studied the Calder\'on problem for semilinear nonlocal MGT equations and nonlocal JMGT equations of Westervelt-type.
-The main idea for the semilinear MGT equations was to use a higher order linearization approach, which was not needed for polyhomogeneous nonlinearities and JMGT equations.
-We note that our results for semilinear MGT equations remain valid for second order in time nonlocal wave equations within the same class of nonlinearities.
-Furthermore, recalling that in the vanishing relaxation time limit ($\tau\to 0$) the (J)MGT equation (formally) converges to a second order in time wave equation (see Section~\ref{sec: intro}), we may consider the results obtained in this article as an extension of the ones obtained in \cite{KMSK,PZ1,LTZ2,LTZ1}.
-As we have seen in the process of recovering polynomial-type nonlinearities the main challenges come into play for large space dimensions.
-This is based on the fact that $L_{t,x}^\infty$-bounds for solutions of \eqref{sysmgt} seem intractable in high dimensions.
-Therefore, it seems natural to ask whether our methods of Section~\ref{sec: proof of theorem 1.5} can be improved to extract more information of $g$ from the DN map than $(\partial^{\ell}_\tau g(x,t,0))_{2\leq \ell\leq m}$.
-For example, one could linearize the PDEs around solutions different from the zero solution.
-An approach of this kind has been used in \cite{Johansson} to recover low regularity coefficients in semilinear Schr\"odinger equations, but for the conciseness of the present article, we did not investigate this further.
-Other natural questions include a characterization of the optimal class of recoverable polynomial-type nonlinearities $g$ or the derivation of stability estimates in some nice subclasses of potentials and nonlinearities (see, e.g., \cite{KLW,MN,ARMS}).
+In this paper, we have investigated the Calderón problem for semilinear nonlocal MGT equations as well as for nonlocal JMGT equations of Westervelt type.
+For the semilinear MGT case, our main tool was a higher-order linearization method, whereas for polyhomogeneous nonlinearities and JMGT equations such an approach was not required.
+We emphasize that our results for semilinear MGT equations remain valid for second-order in time nonlocal wave equations arising from the same class of nonlinearities.
+Moreover, recalling that in the vanishing relaxation-time limit $\tau \to 0$ the (J)MGT equation converges formally to a second-order nonlocal wave equation (see Section~\ref{sec: intro}), the present work may be viewed as a natural extension of the results in \cite{KMSK,PZ1,LTZ2,LTZ1}.

+As observed in the recovery of polynomial-type nonlinearities, the main analytical difficulties arise in higher space dimensions.
+This is largely due to the apparent inaccessibility of uniform $L^\infty_{t,x}$-bounds for solutions of \eqref{sysmgt} in high dimensions.
+It is therefore natural to ask whether the methods of Section~\ref{sec: proof of theorem 1.5} can be refined so as to extract additional information about \( g \) from the DN map beyond the derivatives $(\partial_\tau^{\ell} g(x,t,0))_{2 \le \ell \le m}$.
+One possible direction is to linearize the PDE around nontrivial background solutions rather than around the zero solution.
+A strategy of this type was employed in \cite{Johansson} to recover low-regularity coefficients in semilinear Schrödinger equations.
+For reasons of conciseness, we do not pursue this here, but this remains an intriguing direction for future research.

+Other natural directions for future research include identifying the optimal class of recoverable polynomial-type nonlinearities $g$, and establishing stability estimates for the inverse problem within suitable subclasses of potentials and nonlinearities (see, for example, \cite{KLW,MN,ARMS}).
+In particular, our forthcoming work will develop stable recovery results for low-regularity potentials in nonlocal wave equations.

+Advances on these questions would substantially deepen the current understanding of inverse problems for nonlinear nonlocal wave models, and would further clarify the interplay between nonlinear wave dynamics and spatial nonlocality.